South American sea lion: Human interactions

 The Moche people of ancient Peru worshipped the sea and its animals.
 They often depicted South American sea lions in their art.
 Two statues of this species are the symbol of the city of Mar del Plata.

-Indigenous peoples of South America exploited this species for millennia and by Europeans around the 16th century.
+This species was exploited by Indigenous peoples of South America for millennia and by Europeans around the 16th century.
 The hunting has since gone down and the species is no longer threatened.
 The species is protected in most of its range.
 Numerous reserves and protected areas at rookeries and haul-out sites exist for the sea lions.
 Despite this, protection regulations are not effectively enforced in much of animals' range.

 The overall population of sea lions is considered stable; the estimate is 265,000 animals.
 They are declining in the Falkland Islands, and in Argentina Patagonia, but are increasing in Chile and Uruguay.
 Many sea lions of the Peruvian population died in the 1997/1998 el Niño.
 They still are killed due to their habits of stealing fish and damaging fishing nets.